xiangjunn/tp/docs/team/chunweii.md

 as well as to keep track of noteworthy events, optimized for use via a _Command Line Interface (CLI)_** while still having the benefits of a _Graphical User Interface (GUI)_.
 This project is part of the [CS2103T](https://nus-cs2103-ay2122s1.github.io/website/) team project requirements for AY2021/2022 Semester 1.

 The non-exhaustive list given below are my contributions to the project.
+All features come with their respective unit tests.

 * **New Feature**: Changed fields to `Contact` model (Previously known as `Person`).
   * What it does: allows the user to save details about the telegram handle and zoom meeting link of the saved contact, and allowing the user to omit certain details about the contact.